devall-org/ash_feistel_cipher/README.md

 will generate a migration that sets up a database trigger to encrypt the `seq` attribute into the `id` attribute using a Feistel cipher.

-## See Also
+## Related Projects

-* [feistel_cipher](https://github.com/devall-org/feistel_cipher): Provides Ecto migrations for Feistel cipher. `ash_feistel_cipher` integrates this capability into the Ash framework for easy use with Ash resources.
+* [feistel_cipher](https://github.com/devall-org/feistel_cipher): The underlying library that provides Ecto migrations and PostgreSQL functions for Feistel cipher operations. `ash_feistel_cipher` builds on top of this to integrate the capability seamlessly into the Ash framework.

 ## License